 Many, at some point have predicted the date of the rapture but unfortunately, they were wrong.
 Not that they were just wrong, they were equally foolish for trying to be omniscient and more anointed than Christ who said no man knew that date.
 Not one man knows the day and time of this event, not even the angels in heaven.
 But God alone.
-If this is the case, it therefore calls for watchfulness and prayer for the believers, and a sincere heartfelt repentance for the sinners and backsliders.
+If this is the case, it, therefore, calls for watchfulness and prayer for the believers, and sincere heartfelt repentance for the sinners and backsliders.
 Since this event will happen in the twinkling of an eye.
 That is, Christ’s appearance in the cloud with the shout of the trumpet, the rising of the dead to meet the Lord together with the saints who are alive, and taking them to heaven; there will be no time to make our ways right at the spot.
 The time to do so is now.

 The Power of Sin

-Sin is the only barrier capable of stopping man from partaking in the rapture.
-Since the rapture is meant to take believers away from the earth to be with the Lord, sin will hinder sinners because it separates from God.
+Sin is the only barrier capable of stopping a man from partaking in the rapture.
+Since the rapture is meant to take believers away from the earth to be with the Lord, sin will hinder sinners because it separates them from God.

 1 Thessalonians 4:16 tells us that Christ himself shall descend from heaven with a SHOUT with the voice of the archangel, and with the trump of God: